advocations/skype/Skype/WebSDK/ConvLogs.md

 });
 ```

-### How to identify active conversations Vs. history fetched
+## How to identify active conversations vs. history fetched

 There is no special indicator for that.
 It's possible to check the conversation state, but if a conversation is disconnected, this does not necessarily mean that it is from the archive.

-### How to restart a conversation on history
+## How to restart a conversation on history

 It can be started/restarted just like any other conversation: by sending a message, starting the chat service, starting an AV call and so on.
 The easiest way is probably to just send a message: